zikunz/tp/docs/DeveloperGuide.md

 ## 3. Implementation

+## 4. Documentation

+All documentation can be found under the `docs/` folder.
+Alternatively, visit https://ay2021s2-cs2113t-t09-4.github.io/tp/ to browse all the document.

+* [Jekyll](https://jekyllrb.com/) is used to manage the documentation.
+* [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) is used to write the documentation.
+* [diagrams.net](https://draw.io/) (formerly draw.io) is used to create various UML diagrams.

+## 5. Testing

+## 5.1.
+Running Tests

+There are two ways to test easyLog.

+**Method 1: Using IntelliJ JUnit Tests**

+**Method 2: Using Gradle**

+## 5.2.
+Types of Tests

+We have employed several types of tests as follows:

+## 6. Dev Ops

+### 6.1.
+Build Automation

+### 6.2.
+Continuous Integration

+### 6.3.
+Coverage Report

+### 6.4.
+Making a Release

+### 6.5.
+Managing Dependencies

-## Product scope
+## Appendices

+### Appendix A: Product Scope

 ### Target user profile

-- IT savvy home-based businessman
+- IT savvy home-based businessmen
-- has a need to manage numerous sales data
+- Have a need to manage numerous sales data
-- the list gets constantly updated (add & delete items/orders)
+- The inventory list gets constantly updated (add & delete items/orders)
-- prefers typing over mouse/handwritten
+- Prefer typing over mouse/handwritten
-- can type fast
+- Can type fast
-- enjoys using CLI software
+- Enjoy using CLI software

 ### Value proposition

 A simple database application that helps target user to store and accesse a collection of data electronically from a computer system.

-## User Stories
+### Appendix B: User Stories

 |Version| As a ... | I want to ... | So that I can ...|
 |--------|----------|---------------|------------------|